Cemeru/language_learning_spreadsheet/README.md

 ## ✨ Features

-- ⚡ Google Apps Script automations:
+🛠️ **Automations with Google Apps Script**
 - Auto-translation with DeepL and GPT
 - TSV export for Anki
-  - Row filtering and cleaning
+- Smart row filtering and cleanup

+🧠 **Learning System**
-- 🧠 Sentence-based learning
+- Sentence-based input (not just words)
-- 🪶 Lightweight and editable
-- 🛠️ 100% offline-capable with Anki export
-- 📊 Personal progress tracking with simple binary flags
+- Personal progress tracking via binary flags
+- Offline-friendly — export decks to any SRS

+📄 **Simple & Lightweight**
+- Fully editable in Google Sheets
+- No clutter, no noise — just you and the language

+---

-## 🧮 Progress Tracking (Column A)
+## 🧮 Track Your Progress (Column A)

-- In **Column A**, mark:
+Use **Column A** to track which words you've already learned:

-  - `1` → you **already know** the word (counts towards your total progress)
+- `1` → ✅ You know this word
-  - `0` or empty → you **don’t know** the word yet
+- `0` or empty → ❌ Still learning

-- This helps you visualize your learning progress by filtering or calculating known vs. unknown words.
+This simple binary system lets you filter, analyze, or visualize your progress easily.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2fc40b31-a68f-43e6-a34e-451fa405f8a0" alt="Spreadsheet example 1" width="1000"/>